 End-of-lesson check

-What is the core idea behind "Subagents: When To Delegate vs Do It Yourself"?
+What is the main idea of "Subagents: When To Delegate vs Do It Yourself"?

-Which term best describes a foundational idea in "Subagents: When To Delegate vs Do It Yourself"?
+Which concept is most central to "Subagents: When To Delegate vs Do It Yourself"?

 context isolation